Noise at Work: How Loud is Too Loud?

 - Ensure that noise does not exceed legal limits*

 - Provide staff with sufficient information and training

 - Carry out regular hearing surveillance

-If your business generates high noise levels, regular monitoring should be an integral part of your health and safety strategy in order to maintain your staff’s well-being and productivity.
-It is also your legal duty as an employer.
-Try and talk with each individual member of staff to find out whether they generally find noise levels at work acceptable or whether it is affecting them in any way.
-If noise is considered a problem, organise toolbox talks and put up signs to raise awareness about the issue.
-Move affected staff to quieter areas, replace old or noisy machinery, and put up a noise activated warning sign, which will illuminate when a preset noise level is exceeded.
+However, in the interests of your staff’s mental well-being and productivity as well as your duty of care as an employer, further action is strongly recommended.
+Speak directly with each individual member of staff to find out whether they generally find noise levels at work acceptable or if it’s affecting them in any way.
+If noise is considered a problem, organise meetings and put up signs to raise awareness about the issue.
+Move affected staff to quieter areas, replace old or noisy machinery, and put up a noise activated warning sign, which will illuminate when a chosen noise level is exceeded.

-Well, if you would like to know more about what is an acceptable level of noise at work, go to www.pulsarinstruments.com.
-Pulsar Instruments manufactures and supplies quality noise monitoring equipment designed for health and safety professionals and can help you find the perfect solution for your business.
-You can also call us on 01723 518011 for advice or to enquire further about the products and services available.
+If you would like to know more about what is an acceptable level of noise at work or wish to purchase a sound meter, go to www.pulsarinstruments.com.
+Pulsar Instruments manufactures and supplies quality noise monitoring equipment designed for health and safety professionals, and can help you find the perfect solution for your business.
+Call us on 01723 518011 for advice or to enquire further about their products and services.